NandeeshMN/College_Chatbot/README.md

 ### 📌 Project Description
 A college website integrated with an AI chatbot to provide academic information and automate student,parents query handling.
-The system includes dynamic web pages and an admin panel to manage advertisements, unanswere queries and chatbot responses efficiently.
+The system includes dynamic web pages and an admin panel to manage advertisements, answer queries and chatbot responses efficiently.

 ---